MouseLand/Kilosort/README.md

 1. This original version did not contain template matching, and the spikes were instead detected by threshold crossing.
 2. Used in original Stringer, Pachitariu et al, 2018a preprint.

+### Credits ###

+Kilosort2, by Marius Pachitariu
+GUI, by Nick Steinmetz
+eMouse simulation with drift, by Jennifer Colonell

 ### Questions ###